 * Italian bank stocks take big hit on budget concerns

-* Brent crude hits 4-yr high with U.S. sanctions on Iran (Adds settled oil prices, Facebook and Tesla moves; recasts with lower Wall Street; updates throughout)
+* Brent crude hits 4-yr high with U.S. sanctions on Iran (Changes byline, dateline to NEW YORK; adds Wall Street open; updates throughout)

 By Hilary Russ

-NEW YORK, Sept 28 (Reuters) - The U.S. dollar rose on Friday as the euro fell on deepening worries about the Italian budget and its new higher-than-expected deficit target, which also slammed European stocks.
+NEW YORK, Sept 28 (Reuters) - The U.S. dollar and stocks gained on Friday, but Italy’s government bonds, European stock markets and the euro were slammed by deepening worries about the Italian budget and its new higher-than-expected deficit target.

 The deficit, though within the prescribed EU limit of 3 percent of GDP, is a concern for investors who fear the anti-establishment government is not committed to tackling its huge debt load.
 Italy’s debt-to-GDP ratio stands at about 130 percent, the highest in the euro zone behind Greece.